 Roy Harris’ martial arts journey started in Minnesota during 1981, a journey propelled by a book named Bruce Lee’s Fighting Methods: Basic Training, which spawned Roy’s interest for combat.
 Harris trained extensively in different martial arts before deciding to make the move to California in 1986, where some of the best martial arts coaches in America resided.

-Intrigued about the Brazilian grappling style, Roy Harris decided to have his first jiu jitsu class between December 1990 and January of 1991 at the Gracie Academy in Torrance.
-At the time the academy’s classes were run by Rickson, Royler and Royce Gracie, Harris also had many one-on-one classes, with Royler who at the end of Roy’s 13th private class decided to award him his blue belt.
+Intrigued about the Brazilian grappling style, Roy Harris decided to have his first jiu-jitsu class between December 1990 and January of 1991 at the Gracie Academy in Torrance.
+At the time the academy’s classes were run by Rickson, Royler, and Royce Gracie, Harris also had many one-on-one classes, with Royler who at the end of Roy’s 13th private class decided to award him his blue belt.

-The experience with the three brothers was short lived.
-Soon Royler returned to Brazil to take the helm of the Gracie Humaita academy in Rio de Janeiro, and Rickson went on to open his own gym.
+The experience with the three brothers was short-lived.
+Soon Royler returned to Brazil to take the helm of the Gracie Humaita Academy in Rio de Janeiro, and Rickson went on to open his own gym.
 Harris continued participating in the classes now solely given by Royce Gracie while having private lessons with Rorion Gracie.

-According to Roy Harris, his leg and footlock game grew heaps and bounds, and that showed when sparring at the Gracie Torrance academy, where he started tapping higher belts in training.
+According to Roy Harris, his leg and footlock game grew leaps and bounds, and that showed when sparring at the Gracie Torrance academy, where he started tapping higher belts in training.
 This became a regular event, so much that he was called into Rorion Gracie’s office and asked to stop using foot locks as they were “causing hard feelings amongst the students” (source: Roy Harris on “My Journey”).

 Eventually, on August 1992, Harris was asked to stop training at the Gracie academy altogether: